Inny05/fordgobike-project/README.md

 ## Summary of Findings

-> Customers travel the same duration regardles of the day of the week.

-> Only subscribers share bike on the trip.

-> Over 90% of the trips were by subscribers.

-> 90% of the trips were not bike sharing for only trips.

-> We have the most trips on weekdays and fewer number of trips on weekend.

-> During the weekdays, we have the most number of rides on Thurdays and the the least on Saturdays and Sundays.

-> We have the most number of trips between 8am-9am and 4pm -5pm.
+> Customers travel the same duration regardles the day of the week.
+Only subscribers can bike share on all trips, with over 90% of the trips taken by subscribers and 90% of the trips were not bike sharing for only trips.
+We have the most trips on weekdays, with the most number of rides on Thurdays, which accounts for 19.3% of the trips and the most number of trips between 8am-9am and 4pm -5pm.
+Fewer number of trips were taken on weekends,  which are Saturday 8.2% and Sunday 8.3%.
+There are less bike rides on the weekends and more bike rides during the week.

 ## Key Insights for Presentation

-> Over 70 percent of the users are males.
-> 90.5% of users are subscribers and 9.5% are customers.
-> The highest number of rides were recorded on Thurday and the least number of rides were recorded on Saturday and Sunday, 8.2% and 8.3% respectively.
-> The most number of bike usage was recorded at 8am-9am and 5pm-6pm.
+> For this presentation, I chose to focus on the relationship between, the days of the week, the duration of the trips and the bike sharing option.
+The most rides recorded on Thursdays and the least recorded on Saturdays and Sundays.
+Non-bike sharing trips had the most number of trips everyday of the week and bike sharers had fewer number of trips.
+The longest duration of trips were taken by those who opted to bike sharing everyday of the week and shorter trips were recorded by non-bike sharers, but recorded longer durations during the weekends.